dialectlabs/react/README.md

         { name: 'Welcome message', detail: 'On thread creation' }, ]}
       {/*
-        How often should poll happen.
-If not provided, no polling would happen, SWR will handle refetch on focus or simple page refresh.
+        How often should polling happen.
+If not provided, fetch would happen once.
+SWR will handle refetch on focus or simple page refresh.
         Best to set it, if you are using web3 notifications.
        */}
       pollingInterval={15000}